OliverCulleyDeLange/OliverCulleyDeLange.github.io/_posts/2024-07-12-My_time_at_carv.md

 - The app would lose bluetooth connection to the sensors, and then the session timer would jump to a huge number
 - The app would just die, randomly

 My investigation, experimentation and analysis into these issues over the next 3 years turned into a [support page](https://getcarv.com/blog/phone-compatibility-with-carv) about Android device compatibility.
-Here you can read a customer friendly description about the issues and also a phone recommendation list born from analyzing over 175,000 skiing sessions.
+Here you can read a customer friendly description about the issues and also a phone recommendation list born from me analyzing over 175,000 skiing sessions.

 There are three separate and more in depth support pages for each issue: